March 2025·8 min read·

 OVERVIEW

-Cloud IDEs are convenient until they're not — slow file trees, laggy terminals, storage limits, and the creeping feeling your dev environment is someone else's problem.
+Cloud IDEs are convenient until they are not.
+Slow file trees, laggy terminals, storage limits, and the sense that your environment is someone else's problem.
 I wanted something mine.

-Running on Debian 12 Bookworm.
-Code-server is managed by systemd, Nginx handles TLS, and a Tailscale subnet router means every device on my tailnet can reach it without touching the firewall.
+It runs on Debian 12 Bookworm. systemd keeps it alive, Nginx handles TLS, and a Tailscale subnet router lets every device on my tailnet reach it without touching the firewall.

 Stack